SafiUllahAshfaq/interviews-learning/README.md

 - How to resole circular dependency?
 Inject first decorator in Nest.js
 - CDC b/w differente instances
 - Monorepo vs Microrepo, what to use when?
+- Where do we write the business logic in backend system?

 ## Designing / Architecture